bkorbsquare/Module-17-Challenge/Develop/regex-dates.md

 ### Grouping and Capturing

 In order to check that different parts of a string meet different requirements, we use Grouping Constructs.
 The primary way to group a section of Regex is by using parentheses (()).
 Each section within such a grouping is called a Sub-expression.
-Here we have the first two Sub-expressions within our Dates Regex:
+Here we have the first two Sub-expressions within our Dates Regex: :busts_in_silhouette:

 ([1-2][0-9]|3[0-1]|0?[1-9])([-\.\/ ])